CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 created by (``void createCellField(const Dim3D dim);``, ``void resizeCellField(const Dim3D dim, Dim3D shiftVec = Dim3D());``) ``Potts3D``.

 The cell lattice is an instance of the ``WatchableField3D`` class (which strictly speaking is a template class).
 The cell lattice stores **pointers** to cell objects (type ``CellG*``).
-This means that is I have a single cell but assign the pointer to it to several lattice sites , I caused my single cell to have volume equal to the number of lattice sites that have pointer to my cell
+This means that when a single cell single occupies several lattice sites we create one ``CellG`` object but store pointer to this object in all locations of ``cellFieldG`` that are assigned to this particular instance of ``CellG`` object.
 This way ``CellG`` objects do not get repeated for every pixel (this woudl cost too much memory) but rather are referenced from the cell lattice via pointers.
 The reason cell lattice field is called "Watchable" is because this class implements the observer design pattern.
-This means any, manipulation of the cell lattice (e.g. assigning cell to a given pixel) triggers calls to multiple registered observer objects that react to such change.
-For example if I am extending a cell by assigning its pointer to the new lattice site one of the observer that will be called (we also refere to them as lattice monitors) is a module that tracks cell volume The cell that gains new pixel will get its ``volume`` attribute increased by 1 and the cell that loses one pixel will \
-get its volume decreased by 1.
+This means that any manipulation of the cell lattice (e.g. assigning cell to a given pixel) triggers calls to multiple registered observer objects that react to such change.
+For example, if I am extending a cell by assigning its pointer to the new lattice site one of the observer that will be called (we also refere to them as lattice monitors) is a module that tracks cell volume The cell that gains new pixel will get its ``volume`` attribute increased by 1 and the cell that loses one pixel will get its volume decreased by 1.
 Similarly we could have another observer that updates center of mass coordinates, or one that monitors inertia tensor.
 The nice thing about using ``WatchableField3D`` template is that all those observers are called automatically when change in the lattice takes place.
 Let's look at how this is done